87thstdev/pgvctrl/readme.md

 <pre>Repository removed: test</pre>
 __*Notes:*__<br />
 * If this command does not remove the folder from database, you must remove it and its contents yourself.
 This is a safety measure.
-* Any repository folders left behind will be displayed as UNREGISTERED when the -repolist option is used.
+* Any repository folders left behind will be displayed as UNREGISTERED when the -rl option is used.

 ### Fast Forward (-setff, -applyff)
 __What are Fast Forwards?__<br />